Combinatorics of Hurwitz degenerations and tropical realizability: Non-superabundant functions

 \begin{proof} Since no edge is contracted, the lemma reduces to checking local realizability at each vertex.
-Fix a vertex $V$ of the domain $\Gamma$.
-To $V$, we associate a $\mathbb P^1$ marked at a finite collection of distinct points $S\subset \mathbb P^1$ in bijection with the flags of edges based at $V$.
+Fix a vertex $v$ of the domain $\Gamma$.
+To $v$, we associate $\mathbb{P}^1$ marked at a finite collection of distinct points $S \subset \mathbb{P}^1$ in bijection with the tangent directions (flags) of edges based at $v$.
 At each point $p$ we have a slope $a_p$ coming from $F$.
-The divisor $\sum_{p\in S} a_p[p]$ is degree $0$ and therefore principal.
-Any trivializing section in this line bundle gives a local realization. \end{proof}
+The divisor $\sum_{p \in S} a_p [p]$ has degree $0$ and is therefore principal.
+Any trivializing section of this line bundle gives a local realization of $F$ at $v$.